 Things to do at the Lazy Duck, the Cairngorms

 You might find that lazing around is all you want to do at the Lazy Duck but if you can persuade yourself to move from your hut, then the Cairngorms National Park is literally on your doorstep.
 Stare across to the Cairngorm mountains and pretend you are going to climb the mighty Bynack More – and then hike up to the beautiful An Lochan Uaine (the green lochan) instead.

 If the sun is shining then visit Scotland’s highest beach at Loch Morlich – or hire a paddle board and drift out on the loch.
-Foodies will love the Mountain Cafe over in Aviemore which serves up incredible brunches (try their veggie sausages, no other sausage will compare) and the RZSS Highland Wildlife Park has the UK’s only baby polar bear, red pandas and wildcats.
+Nearby, the RZSS Highland Wildlife Park has the UK’s only baby polar bear, red pandas and wildcats.